It is possible over time and with experience to learn which foods trigger IBS and which are less problematic.

 These carbohydrates known as FODMAPs, represent the foods that are prone to fermentation brought about by gut bacteria.
 Some of the FODMAP foods include wheat, onion, garlic, artichokes, beans, lentils and peas, milk products, apples, pears, mangos, apples and cauliflower, most of which you wouldn’t necessarily associate with IBS symptoms.

-Taking some of these trigger foods out of our diet should significantly improve our symptoms.
-Because of the severity of the problem associated with IBS or inflammatory bowel disease, always consult and discuss your wishes you’re your doctor first.
+Taking some of these trigger foods out should significantly improve symptoms.
+Because of the severity of the problem associated with IBS or inflammatory bowel disease, always consult and discuss your concerns with your doctor first.